Comistar e-Residency Manifesto

 We think that the demand for licensing services will increase in 2019, partly due to the effect of Brexit.
 There are UK companies that will need to set up their base in the European Union, and there are non-EU clients who would have gone to the UK to set up their European base, but now decide to take a different path.
-Additionally, Fintech sector is continuously attractive industry, and the demand for Fintech solutions in the market will continue to soar as well.
+Additionally, Fintech sector is a continuously attractive industry, and the demand for Fintech solutions in the market will continue to soar as well.
 As most of such services require licensing, we will keep pushing towards being the go-to provider in this space.
-Cryptocurrency market has cooled down a bit, but the move towards regulated markets will probably fuel the demand for licensing to provide investment services in the EU.
+The cryptocurrency market has cooled down a bit, but the move towards regulated markets will probably fuel the demand for licensing to provide investment services in the EU.

 Additionally, blockchain advisory as a service is and will continue to be a growing and important part of our service structure.
 We believe that the blockchain technology is a game changer and is here to stay.
 We will double down on everything related to blockchain in 2019.

 Our business advisory department (recently re-branded as “Business Therapist”) is still basically a non-existent part of our business.
 It’s mostly so as we don’t really market or sell our business consulting services, but also because general business consultancy is not really a sellable product, and I feel we have not sufficiently positioned ourselves.
 While we have different niches which we focus on, we have to do a better job of communicating our expertise.
 Historically, it hasn’t been easy to convert leads to paying customers of the business consultancy service.
 While there are many explanations, like it’s a relatively expensive service, and many e-residents don’t even understand they could get help, at the end of the day, it’s only excuses.
 We just haven’t done good enough job here.